 Employees.
-Employees of SUNY Downstate and third parties participating in a University sponsored program or affiliated activity, must file a written complaint with the Office of Diversity and Inclusion (ODI) within 45 calendar days following the alleged discriminatory act or the date on which the Complainant first knew or reasonably should have known of such act.
+Employees of SUNY Downstate and third parties participating in a University sponsored program or affiliated activity, must file a written complaint with the Office of Diversity and Inclusion (ODI) within 180 calendar days following the alleged discriminatory act or the date on which the Complainant first knew or reasonably should have known of such act.
 All such complaints must be submitted on the forms provided by SUNY Downstate.

 Students.
-Students must file a complaint within 45 calendar days following the alleged discriminatory act, or 45 calendar days after a final grade is received for the semester during which the discriminatory acts occurred, if that date is later.
-For alleged discriminatory acts in a spring semester, students will have 45 calendar days from the beginning of the following fall semester to file a complaint.
+Students must file a complaint within 180 calendar days following the alleged discriminatory act, or 180 calendar days after a final grade is received for the semester during which the discriminatory acts occurred, if that date is later.
+For alleged discriminatory acts in a spring semester, students will have 180 calendar days from the beginning of the following fall semester to file a complaint.

-It is the Complainant's responsibility to be certain that any complaint is filed within the 45-day period.
+It is the Complainant's responsibility to be certain that any complaint is filed within the 180-day period.

 If the Complainant brings a complaint not involving sex discrimination beyond the period in which the complaint may be addressed under these procedures, ODI may in its discretion, on a case-by-case basis, review the matter.
-Should a complaint of sex discrimination be brought beyond the 45-day period, it will be tracked and investigated to the extent possible consistent with the campus Title IX obligations, including the Title IX Coordinator's duties to spot patterns and address systemic issues.
+Should a complaint of domestic violence, dating violence, stalking, or sexual violence be brought beyond the 180-day period, it will be tracked and investigated to the extent possible consistent with the campus Title IX obligations, including the Title IX Coordinator's duties to spot patterns and address systemic issues.